Your trail guides

 Margaret Martin, LCSW

-Margaret is an ISTDP and PACT therapist and a slight fanatic for trauma-informed care and deliberate practice.
-She coaches students for the PACT Institute and hosts a monthly discussion group for PACT therapists.
+Margaret is an ISTDP and PACT therapist with a slight fanaticism for trauma-informed care and deliberate practice.
+She coaches level one and two students for the PACT Institute and hosts a monthly online discussion group for PACT therapists.
 Margaret completed the PACT Institute’s inaugural invitation-only certification program and is one of 25 therapists worldwide to receive the designation of PACT-certified therapist.
 She is a founding member of an ISTDP peer-supervision and leaderless process group.
 She presented on a deliberate practice panel with fellow group members at the 2022 IEDTA conference in Venice.
+She is a board member of the IEDTA and chairs the IEDTA Diversity Committee.
 A self-described training junkie, Margaret also trained in Somatic Experiencing, Eye Movement Desensitization Reprocessing, Emotional Transformation Therapy, and Accelerated Resolution Therapy.

 Kathryn Barksdale, LPC